 Once set, lift the slab out of the pan, slice into bars, and store them in an airtight container.
 For best results, follow USDA guidelines on storing homemade desserts to keep your cookie bars fresh and safe.

-Creative Serving Ideas & Flavorful No Bake Variations
+Creative Serving Ideas for No Bake Cookie Bars

 No Bake Cookie Bars